tnh/simple-sinatra-app/README.md

 Expected output
 -------------
 - A method of being able to do repeatable deployments of the simple web application
+- Within a readme or similar, articulate the reasons for the decisions you made
 - Share this output with the hiring manager - via a link to a git project, text file, or artifact